|

 127. beret

-a cap with no brim or bill; made of soft cloth
+a soft cap with no brim or bill

 128. bestiary

-a medieval book (usually illustrated) with allegorical and amusing descriptions of real and fabled animals
+a medieval book with descriptions of real and fabled animals

 129. biased